Upgrading to Pi-Star V4

 21) Upgrading to Pi-Star V4

-If you're upgrading an existing hotspot from Pi-Star V3.#.## to Pi-Star V4: Due to the complexity of the OS upgrade, you can't just click the Upgrade link or run
+If you're upgrading an existing hotspot from Pi-Star V3.# or V4.0 to Pi-Star V4.1 or newer: You can't just click the Upgrade link or run

 I've tested this on Mac and Windows 10, and it worked well.
 Here are the steps:

-- Insert a microSD card into your computer and flash a download of the Pi-Star V4 image to a microSD card.
-For more info, see Flashing Pi-Star△
+- Insert a microSD card into your computer and flash a download of the Pi-Star V4.1 or newer image to a microSD card.
+For more info, see Flashing Pi-Star

 Note: If using Windows, dismiss the system Format Disk message.